Filet Mignon seared in garlic herb butter on the stove and finished in the oven is the best steak recipe that turns about perfect every time!

 Depends on who you ask.

-I much prefer Filet Mignon to prime rib steaks because Filet Mignon is so completely tender without the fat.
+I much prefer a filet to prime rib steaks because this cut of meat is so completely tender without the fat.
 Prime Rib is marbled with fat which makes it tender.
-I just find Filet Mignon easier to eat.
+I just find these steaks easier to eat.

 - You can’t go wrong with perfectly cooked Baked Potatoes (hint: they are outstanding when you make them in the Instant Pot)